Harry-L/QHacks/README.txt

 Structure

 Front-end

-- website with a social network login authenticator (Facebook and Google)
+- website using Bootstrap with a social network login authenticator (Facebook and Google)
 - form that has a list of available social network accounts that you can integrate
 - SQL and Microsoft Azure
 - backend for pushing to Microsoft Azure